gedcom7code/xto7/README.md

 Example files are also welcome.
 I do not have a FamilySearch Family Tree developer key and thus have been dependent on the generosity of others to share the files I've been testing so far.
 If you would like to give me more files exploring other aspects of the FS API, that would be most welcome.

-Those I have been given were not given with permission to be shared, so they do not appear in this repository.
+The example files that I have been given were not given with permission to be shared, so they do not appear in this repository.